qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

-This report examines the effectiveness of biosolids, a new kind of fertilizer that potentially enhances soil activity by providing food source through microbial activities.
-In particular, we compare the change in Mean Weight Diameter (MWD), a parameter measuring soil stability, and the change in cover value, a criterion for abundance of plant species between observations under biosolids and control.
+This report examines the effectiveness of biosolids, a new kind of fertilizer that potentially enhances soil activity by providing food sources through microbial activities.
+In particular, we compare the magnitude of Mean Weight Diameter (MWD), a parameter measuring soil stability, with and without biosolids application.
+We also compare the magnitude of cover value, a criterion for spread of plant species, between observations under biosolids and control.
 The impact of biosolids on soil stability is analyzed by a mixed effect model.
-The effect on abundance of plant species is addressed by linear regression.
-We also calculate the correlation between MWD and cover value to examine if they move in the same direction.
-We find strong evidence to support the hypothesis that biosolids significantly increases soil productivity and coverage of certain plant species.
+The effect on spread of plant species is addressed by linear regression.
+The correlation between MWD and cover value is also examined.
+We find strong evidence that biosolids significantly increases soil productivity and coverage of certain plant species.
 We also find that MWD and cover value are positively correlated.

 #### 1. Introduction

-Soil health and productivity is an important issue affecting our daily lives and social well-being.
-Our client, Miss Emma Avery, is completing her Master of Soil Science thesis which investigates the long term impact of biosolids application on grassland plant communities and soil health.
-Biosolids, the main interest of the experient, is a fertilizer of interest that provides food source for microbial activities thus enhancing soil productivity.
-The experiment was established in 2002 at OK Ranch, Jasmond, BC when four grasslands were randomly chosen and applied either biosolids or control (no biosolids).
-Later, the data were collected in 2016 and we received it in January 2017 for analysis.
-The primary interest is to investigate whether Mean Weight Diameter (MWD), a parameter that quantifies soil productivity, is affected by 1) treatment type and 2) sampling date.
-The secondary interest is to explore the long term effect of biosolids on specific plant species composition.
+Soil productivity is an important issue affecting agricultural activities and biodiversity.
+Our client, Emma Avery, is completing her thesis for Master of Soil Science degree which investigates the long term impact of biosolids on soil health and grassland plant communities.
+Biosolids, the main interest of the experiment, is a fertilizer that provides food sources for microbial activities to enhance soil productivity.
+The experiment was conducted in 2002 at OK Ranch, Jasmond, BC.
+Four grasslands were randomly chosen and either applied biosolids or left as control (no biosolids).
+Later, the data were collected in 2016 and passed on to us in January 2017 for analysis.
+This report’s primary interest is to investigate whether Mean Weight Diameter (MWD), a parameter that quantifies soil productivity, is affected by 1) treatment type and 2) sampling date.
+The secondary interest is to explore the effect of biosolids on specific plant species composition.
 The third interest is to examine the correlation between MWD and the cover value of plants.
-The results of this report assess the significance of biosolids application on soil productivity and plant composition.
-It potentially impacts the existing fertilizers and introduces a more effective kind of new product.
-Starting with a description of dataset and methods,the following report addresses the above questions of interests with detailed analysis and ends with conclusions and further discussions.
+The report assesses the significance of biosolids application on soil productivity and plant composition.
+It indicates that Biosolids performs well in terms of enhancing soil stability and increasing spread of plant species.
+Starting with a description of dataset and methods, the report addresses the above questions of interests with detailed analysis and ends with conclusions and further discussions.

 #### 2. Data Description